- Dedicated Group Coach

 Your Learning Journey

 During the program you will have the chance to learn from world class faculty through live virtual lectures .
 You will interact with industry executives and better understand ongoing global trends.
 You will be given the opportunity to work in groups on projects of relevance to your business contexts.

 Who should take this course?

 This program is designed for a broad range of executives across industry sectors.
-Managers of all functions and senior executives can learn to effectively analyze, articulate and apply key AI management and leadership insights in their teams and organizations.
+Managers of all functions and senior executives can learn to effectively analyze, articulate and apply innovation management and leadership insights in their teams and organizations.

 This program will benefit you if

 - You are seeking to enhance the innovation readiness of your firm

 - You are interested to leverage the forces of innovation and disruptive change